How can hormone clinics prevent chargebacks?

 The Role of Certifications in Risk Management

-While certifications do not eliminate chargebacks, they can demonstrate a clinic's commitment to compliance and best practices.
+Certifications do not eliminate chargebacks, but they can give processors and platforms more documentation about how the clinic operates.
 LegitScript describes Healthcare Merchant Certification as a way for healthcare merchants to demonstrate legitimacy and build trust with payment processing partners, advertising platforms, and patients [3].
 Similarly, the National Association of Boards of Pharmacy (NABP) offers Digital Pharmacy Accreditation for pharmacies with websites offering interactive pharmacy practice components [4].
-These credentials can help a clinic build a stronger case during underwriting and risk monitoring.
+These credentials can support underwriting and risk monitoring when they match the clinic's actual model.

 Chargeback prevention is an ongoing operational requirement.
 Clinics must continuously monitor their dispute ratios, update their policies, and train their staff on best practices.
 By focusing on transparency, documentation, and responsive support, hormone optimization clinics can build a sustainable payment infrastructure.